daniellemcook/k8smeetup.github.io/docs/tasks/administer-cluster/encrypt-data.md

           secret: <BASE 64 ENCODED SECRET>
 ```

 and restart all `kube-apiserver` processes.
-Then run the command `kubectl get secrets -o json | kubectl update -f -`
+Then run the command `kubectl get secrets --all-namespaces -o json | kubectl replace -f -`
 to force all secrets to be decrypted.

 {% endcapture %}